You ask it, we have it answered!

 Estate Duty

-Estate Duty is determined based on the gross value of the Estate.
+Estate duty is determined based on the gross value of the Estate.

 Each individual is granted a rebate of R3.5 million and Estate Duty is therefore only taxed on the value of the estate over R3.5 million.

-Estate Duty is levied at 20% on the first R30 million and then 25% on the value above R30 million.
+Estate duty is levied at 20% on the first R30 million and then 25% on the value above R30 million.

 In terms of Section 4(q) of the Estate Duty Act – the Estate Duty liability in respect of the assets inherited by the surviving spouse is postponed.
 This means that it is deemed that the deceased individual disposed of the assets on the day of his/her death but the liability for the tax is postponed until the death of the surviving spouse.